HARISH RAOMBA (Finance) GAICD – CHAIR

 Harish grew up in Melbourne, where he attended Melbourne Grammar School before completing higher studies at the Australian National University and Monash University.
 He has an MBA (Finance) and is a Graduate of the Australian Institute of Company Directors.

 Harish currently also sits on the Board of Guide Dogs Victoria, the Australian Friends of ASHA and the Australia India Institute.
-He is also on the Advisory Board of the World Mosquito Program and the India Australia Business & Community Awards.
+He is also on the Advisory Board of the World Mosquito Program.

 Harish has been a Patron of the AWO since 2012 and was appointed Chair of the AWO in November 2018.